EDUCAlliance/EDUC-AI-Chatbot/MULTI_BOT_PLAN.md

     ALTER TABLE bot_conversations ADD COLUMN IF NOT EXISTS bot_id INTEGER;
     ```

 ### 2.3.
-Automatic Migration Strategy
+Automatic Migration Strategy ✅ IMPLEMENTED

-An automatic migration script will be implemented in `admin/index.php`.
-This script will run on page load and perform a one-time migration from the old schema to the new multi-bot schema.
+An automatic migration script has been implemented in `admin/index.php`.
+This script runs on page load and performs a one-time migration from the old schema to the new multi-bot schema.

 **Migration Logic:**